therealsaho/onecard-assistant/README.md

 2. Run the app: `python -m streamlit run ui/app.py`

 ## Demo Flows
-1. **"Why is my bill high?"** - Analyze statement and explain charges.
+1. **"What is my current balance?"** - Fetch data and display from knowledge base.
 2. **"Block my card"** - Securely block the card with user confirmation.
 3. **"What’s the forex markup?"** - Provide specific fee information from the knowledge base.

-## Deprecation Notice
-A cleanup was performed on 2025-12-07.
-Obsolete scripts and documentation have been moved to the `deprecated/` directory.
-- `deprecated/`: Contains archived files.
-- `data/`: Contains the active knowledge base and mock database.